 Everyone knows the classic signs of pregnancy.
 You’ve missed your period.
 Your breasts are tender.
+You have morning sickness.
 And you’re tired all the time.

-But pregnant women also experience a whole host of symptoms beyond these first signs.
-From mucus discharge to tasting metal to headaches, expect the unexpected.
+But pregnant people also experience many symptoms beyond these first signs, from mucus discharge to tasting metal to headaches.

 Here’s a list of 10 weird early pregnancy symptoms no one tells you about.

-While many women experience vaginal discharge, it’s not often associated with pregnancy.
-But most pregnant women will secrete sticky, white, or pale-yellow mucus early on in the first trimester and throughout their pregnancy.
+While many people experience vaginal discharge, it’s not often associated with pregnancy.
+But most pregnant people will have increased discharge in the first trimester and throughout the pregnancy.
+It is typically sticky, white, or pale-yellow mucus.

-Increased hormones and vaginal blood flow cause the discharge.
-It increases during pregnancy to prevent infections as your cervix and vaginal walls soften.
-Visit your doctor if the discharge starts to:
+Increased hormones and vaginal blood flow cause discharge to increase during pregnancy.
+It may help prevent infections as your cervix and vaginal walls soften.
+You may need to talk with a doctor if the discharge starts to:

 When you first wake up in the morning after ovulation, your body temperature is slightly elevated.
 It stays that way until you get your next period.